aannirajpatel/samosabucket/README.md

 1. If you find bugs/have suggestions, please report them on the GitHub repo’s issues page.
 This does not require forking the repo.
 2. We need a docs overhaul.
 One of the main goals is to make the deployment process well-documented so even non-tech-savvy people can set this up for cheap.
 So, try looking at the code, and send in a pull request if you’d like to help add better documentation, especially regarding deployment.
 3. We need more features, especially for sorting and searching through food orders and menu items.
+So feel free to add or suggest any new features.
 4. To learn how the project is structured, this video (I made it as part of a course project submission) is a good starting point: https://youtu.be/5aaHLsasL6Y
+5. If you think code can be better reorganized, certainly do so!
+6. Since the admin side of the app will only ever be accessed by system admins, I used Cloudinary's public cloud upload service to upload the images to Cloudinary directly from the front-end, i.e., React, using the free Cloudinary ID we have.
+We would be better off if we use the backend in order to upload the images to somewhere like Amazon S3.

 ## Steps for deploying to Heroku